 - 1 lb tilapia fillets or loins

 - 1 tablespoon Za'atar more if needed (just be sure to liberally season both sides of the fish)

 - 2 tbsp olive oil

-- Liberally season both sides of the 1 lb of tilapia filets or loins with the Lebanese Za'atar spice.
+- Heat up 2 tablespoon of olive oil (med high) in your cast iron pan being sure to coat the entire pan with the oil.
+Liberally season both sides of the 1 lb of tilapia filets or loins with the Za'atar spice.

-- Add minced parsley to garnish, and a pinch of salt to taste (only if desired, but not necessary)
+- Add minced parsley to garnish, and a pinch of salt to taste (if desired).